Support road.cc

 Pedals can be notoriously stubborn, and it's worth remembering that one of them has a reverse thread so that it doesn't undo when you're riding along.
 A proper pedal spanner will give you a better chance of leveraging off pedals, and is usually thinner than a regular spanner to fit between the pedal and crank arm.
 A standard 15mm spanner will fit some pedals, but others need the thinner jaws of a specific pedal spanner.

-Chain wear gauge and chain tool
+Chain wear gauge, chain tool and quick link pliers

 > How to clean your bike chain